 Committees of the Supervisory Board

 Remuneration Committee (RemCo)

 The RemCo consists of a minimum of three and a maximum of four members.
-The Supervisory board elects a member of the Supervisory board to be the chairperson of the Remuneration committee.
+The Supervisory board elects a member of the Supervisory board to be the Chair of the Remuneration committee.
 The primary task of the RemCo is to assist and advise the Supervisory Board in fulfilling its responsibilities by establishing and maintaining competitive and fair remuneration policies for the Executive Board of Arcadis NV.
 The remuneration task includes, amongst other things, that the RemCo advises the Supervisory Board on remuneration of the members of the Executive Board including the remuneration structure and the amount of fixed and variable components of the remuneration as well as on the allocation of options and shares under the existing Arcadis Incentive plans.
 The committee also has the task of annually preparing the remuneration report.

 The RemCo meets at least twice a year.